Back to Agriculture

 Aphis viburnicola (snowball aphid) Snowball viburnum

-*Brachycaudus helichrysi (leafcurl plum aphid) American Plum
+*Brachycaudus helichrysi (leafcurl plum aphid) American plum

 Caveriella aegopodii (willow-carrot aphid) Various European willows